Sunday, March 17, 2013

 "Torch Song Trilogy" (1988) is based on a 1982 play by Harvey Fierstein, following three different parts of his life.
 It is insightful while being funny, and even though it has some very intense moments, thanks to Fierstein and Anne Bancroft, it doesn't descend into being preachy.

-"The Accidental Tourist" (1988) is one of those low-key movies that doesn't have a big protagonist movie, but instead is a well-crafted movie about life and relationships.
+"The Accidental Tourist" (1988) is one of those low-key movies that doesn't have a big protagonist, but instead is a well-crafted film about life and relationships.

-William Hurt plays a travel writer whose life and marriage is marred by the death of his son.
-Thanks to a quirky dog trainer (Geena Davis), he is given an opportunity to live again.
+William Hurt plays a travel writer whose life and marriage (to Kathleen Turner's character) is marred by the death of his son.
+Thanks to a quirky dog trainer (played by Geena Davis), he is given an opportunity to live again.
 The final scene is a tearjerker.
 In a happy way.

 "Big (1988) is one heck of a fantasy.
 A boy's wish to be "big" is granted, and he must live life in New York City as an adult until he figures out a way to reverse the process.
 Tom Hanks does a wonderful job of conveying the youth and innocence of his character.
 The relationship he develops with coworker Elizabeth Perkins is both funny and sad, all at the same time, as we know that it is doomed.
 Yet another final scene that will cause the tears to flow.